LMcBee95/Cerulean-Hardware/README.md

 In this new setup I have included all the necessary files to program the IOToggle program to teh stm32F4 Discovery board.

+How to get setup on Linux or Mac:
+1. Download GCC-ARM for your system from here https://launchpad.net/gcc-arm-embedded/+download
+2. Setup the path on your computer to the location of the downloaded GCC-ARM
+3. Clone this directory to your computer
+4. cd into IOToggle and run make
+5. Plug in your discovery board via the mini-usb connector and run make burn
+6. Viola!
+Your Discovery board will now be running the simple IOToggle program.

+## Tasks for the hardware programming team

+- [] write your own programs for the discovery board
+- [] enable serial communication from the discovery board
+- [] talk to ATTinys

+## Who has our STM32F4 Boards
+- Eric Colter
+- Martin Tuskevicius
+- Luke McBee
+- Jack Cottom
+- Erik with K?

+### Still useful but outdatd links

 How to setup envirns